Szwendacz99/Arch-install-encrypted-btrfs/README.md

 >>GRUB_ENABLE_CRYPTODISK=y
 ### Find UUID of crypto partition so we can add it to grub config
 >blkid
-### Now set this line including proper UUID in place of MainPart:
+### Now set this line including proper UUID in place of "UUID":
 >/etc/default/grub
 >>GRUB_CMDLINE_LINUX="cryptdevice=UUID=<MainPart-UUID>:MainPart:allow-discards
 ### allow-discards is only for ssd